turingschool/curriculum/tutorials/better_views.markdown

 = paginate @articles
 ```

 Refresh the view and you should see the page links show up.
 There are additional options available to control how many page links are rendered, but I typically just use the defaults.
+If you're interested in customization, check out the [Kaminari Recipes](https://github.com/amatsuda/kaminari/wiki/Kaminari-recipes) (https://github.com/amatsuda/kaminari/wiki/Kaminari-recipes).

 ### Respecting `page`